How to set inspiring team goals: 7 steps + 15 examples

 Part of the role of a manager is connecting your team’s work to the broader mission of the company, and guiding them to success.
-Especially in the era of remote work, ensuring alignment is as important as ever.
+Especially in the era of remote work, ensuring alignment for each team member is as important as ever.

 What makes all this possible?
 Meaningful and attainable team goals that are aligned with both the company strategy and the individual strengths of your employees.
-As a manager, you have the important task of setting these goals for your team.
-It’s your role to help establish what needs to get done with your team members, so they can bring their creativity and expertise to the forefront, and figure out how to get there together.
+As team leaders, you have the important task of doing the goal setting for your team.
+It’s your role to help establish what needs to get done with your individual team members, so they can bring their creativity and expertise to the forefront, and figure out how to get there together.

-Setting clear, motivating, and attainable goals for your team connects their work with the goals of the organization, and doing this effectively underpins every other element of your role.
+Setting clear, motivating, and smart goals for your team connects their work with their organization’s goals, and doing this effectively underpins every other element of your role.
 Team alignment supports you in coaching employees, prioritizing initiatives, strengthening collaboration, and maintaining healthy team dynamics.

 Once everyone has a common understanding of the bigger picture you’re all contributing to, explore how your team’s work accounts for its own piece of the pie.
 Work together with your team to pinpoint where you can have the greatest impact.